ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 # JWT and Session Cookie

-The JWT receivd from Google is forwareded to the `/auth/login` endpoint of the backe end FastAPI.
+The callback function forwards the JWT receivd from Google to the `/auth/login` endpoint of the backe end FastAPI.
 The back end then create the user if one doesn't already exist and create a session.
 The back end return a respose with "Set-Cookie: session_id=xxxxxx" in the Header.

-### The Callback function
+## The Callback function

-Here is an implementation of the callback function, which is called upon a successful sign-in on the Google side to forward the JWT to the back end.
+Here is an implementation of the callback function to forward the JWT to the backend.

 ```javascript
 <script>